-The Center for Medicare and Medicaid Services (CMS) defines an accountable care organization as a network of doctors, hospitals, and other healthcare providers that coordinate and collaborate to offer high-quality care to Medicare patients.
+The Center for Medicare and Medicaid Services (CMS) defines an Accountable Care Organization as a network of doctors, hospitals, and other healthcare providers that coordinate and collaborate to offer high-quality care to Medicare patients.
 Some examples of ACOs are Medicare Shared Savings Program, Advance Payment ACO model, and Pioneer ACO model.
-Members of an ACO share any savings realized if they are able to offer value-based care to their patients and conversely, members may have to repay Medicare if VBR standards are not met.
+There are two risk-based models for an ACO but the overall goal is to help the healthcare system reduce its overall spending by rewarding value instead of volume.

-This is also known as episode-based payments.
-A single bulk payment is made to cover the costs of an instance of care.
+This is also known as episode-based payments and according to Centers for Medicare & Medicaid Services (CMS) "rewards hospitals that work together with physicians and other providers to avoid complications, prevent hospital readmissions and speed recovery".
+A single bulk payment is made to cover the costs of an instance of care such as cardiac care.
 The bulk payment includes reimbursements to all parties involved in the provision of care.
-If the cost of the care provided is less than the bundled payment, the parties get to pocket the extra savings.
+If the cost of the care provided is less than the bundled payment, the parties retain the extra savings.
 Alternatively, if the bundled payment is less than the cost of care provided, the parties take a financial loss

 Patient-centered medical home